What is the difference between a Data Controller and a Data Processor?

 Brussels Airlines is a data controller for different personal data processes, such as for its principal mission, being the fulfillment of the flights booked by its passengers when booked directly with Brussels Airlines.

-In case the data subject has booked a flight on Brussels Airlines through a travel agent or another company, then that company is the Data Controller and Brussels Airlines is the Data Processor.
+In case the data subject has booked a flight on Brussels Airlines through a travel agent or another company, then both that company and Brussels Airlines are separate controllers.